iconengineering/iconengineering.github.io/careers/EI_Storm.md

 ICON offers a competitive compensation package that includes paid time off, holiday pay, health/dental/vision insurance, 401k, I-Coin Performance Bonus Program, staff social events, training, internal committees, career development, RTD ECO- Pass, and much more!
 ICON offers a flexible work week, remote, and hybrid work environments.
 Details depend on position and team assignments.
-Salary range for this position is $65k to $95k, dependent on experience.
+Salary range for this position is $60k to $90k, dependent on experience.
 All inquiries will be handled confidentially.

 <b>Please send your letter of interest and resume of qualifications via email to
-Mr. Craig Jacobson | <cjacobson@iconeng.com></b>
+Mr. Troy Carmann | <tcarmann@iconeng.com></b>